ulthiel/Champ/Readme.md

 ### Database

-In the database I have stored a lot of data (but certainly not all!) about the representation theory of restricted rational Cherednik algebras for exceptional complex reflection groups:
+In the database I have stored a lot of data (but certainly not all!) about the representation theory of restricted rational Cherednik algebras for exceptional complex reflection groups, especially multiplicities and Calogero–Moser hyperplanes and families.
+There could be even more data in the database and one could deduce more data from combining data but things were getting too complex and I didn't pursue this—you're free to expand this.

-* multiplicities;
-* Calogero–Moser hyperplanes and families.

 Here's an example:

 ```c++
 > W := ExceptionalComplexReflectionGroup(4);